mapkuff/web-thumbnailer/README.md

 - `/sampleApp` as your contextPath.
 - `/images` as a Web-Thumbnailator baseUrl.
 - `crop_500x500` as your filter name to crop image to 500x500
-- `/aaa/bbb/sample-image.jpg` as your imageId
+- `/my/image/id/sample.jpg` as your imageId

 then the url to serve the image which will be cropped to 500 x 500 would be `http://example.com/sampleApp/images/crop_500x500/aaa/bbb/sample-image.jpg`

 # Usage -> Programmatic
-once you autowire `io.prime.web.thumbnailator.util.ThumbnailatorUtil` then you can use
+Once you autowire `io.prime.web.thumbnailator.util.ThumbnailatorUtil` then you can use
 - `ThumbnailatorUtil.create()` to persist image
 - `ThumbnailatorUtil.get()` to get filtered image
 - `ThumbnailatorUtil.getSource()` to get source image